Priyaj15/lab2_2004/README.md

 ## Model Selection and Evaluation
 Several machine learning models are trained and evaluated using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
 The models considered may include logistic regression, support vector machines, decision trees, random forests, or gradient boosting algorithms.

-## Hyperparameter Tuning
-To optimize the model's performance, hyperparameter tuning is performed using techniques like grid search or randomized search.
-Cross-validation is employed to assess the generalization capability of the models and avoid overfitting.

-## Model Evaluation and Interpretation
-The best-performing model is evaluated using an independent test set.
-The evaluation metrics are calculated to assess the model's accuracy, sensitivity, and specificity.
-Additionally, model interpretability techniques such as feature importance analysis or partial dependence plots are employed to gain insights into the prediction process.

-## Conclusion
-The developed machine learning model demonstrates promising results in breast cancer prediction.
-The accurate identification of malignant masses can aid in early diagnosis and potentially improve patient outcomes.
-Further research and validation on larger datasets are recommended to ensure the model's robustness and generalizability.

 ## References
 [List your references here, including papers, books, or online resources that you consulted during the project.]